3 Surprising Things You Didn’t Know About Mead

 3. Mead is diverse.

-There are also a number of distinctive styles of mead, which adds to its diversity.
+There are also a number of distinctive styles, which adds to its diversity.
 The most common are melomel, which is created with the addition of fruit; and metheglin, which refers to a mead combined with spices.
-But there are even more meads out there that are made in other unique ways: some served heated (mulled mead), or those made with caramelized honey (bochet), and still more incorporated with maple syrup (acerglyn).
+But there are even more varieties out there that are made in other unique ways: some served heated (mulled mead), or those made with caramelized honey (bochet), and still more incorporated with maple syrup (acerglyn).

 However you choose to enjoy it, it’s clear that mead is experiencing a steady renaissance.
 As of the end of 2018, AMAA told Vogue there are now about 500 meaderies in America, likely due to continued interest in the craft brewing and distilling movements.
 It just goes to show that even a classic – a very ancient classic, that is – can be innovated and continue to change what the world is drinking.